tjvr/kurt/README.md

 * converting to another format (like the `scratchblocks` converter does)
 * generating Scratch projects using Python code
 * analysing the scripts in a project
-* `(someday, perhaps...)` making a "Scratch IDE" text-based editor for Scratch scripts... :)
+* *(someday, perhaps...)* making a "Scratch IDE" text-based editor for Scratch scripts... :)

-(It *can't* yet write images as costumes or read/write sounds, but they're on the to-do list — see below)
+(It *can't* write images as costumes or read/write sounds yet, but they're on the to-do list — see below)

 **WARNING**: Make sure you take a backup of your Scratch projects before saving anything with kurt! kurt is by no means fully tested.
 I can't accept responsibility for corrupting your files.

-If you're interested in technical details of how the format works: the code should be pretty self-documenting; but check out the little [wiki](http://scratchformat.wikispaces.com/) where I documented the format in a more readable form.
+If you're interested in technical details of how the format works: the code should be pretty self-documenting; but check out the documentation on the [Scratch wiki](http://wiki.scratch.mit.edu/wiki/Scratch_File_Format), which might be more readable...

 ## Installation

 Download the latest version of Kurt and extract the `kurt` folder somewhere in your `sys.path` — or in the same directory as your code, if you prefer.

-You'll need the latest version of the awesome [Construct](http://construct.wikispaces.com/) library — used for defining the format.
+You'll need the **latest version** of the awesome [**Construct**](http://construct.wikispaces.com/) library — used for defining the format.
 It currently appears to be available [here](http://pypi.python.org/pypi/construct).
 (I'm using Construct version 2.04).

-For saving images, you'll need the [PyPNG](https://code.google.com/p/pypng/) module.
+For saving images, you'll need the [**PyPNG**](https://code.google.com/p/pypng/) module.
 Kurt *should* work without it, if you don't want to save images — but it's strongly recommended.

 Tested with **Python 2.6**.
 Works with **Scratch 1.4**; not tested with earlier versions, but possibly works.